Do You Need House Flipping Insurance?

 You can also choose from two types of settlement methods that can affect your insurance costs and the amount you can recover in the event of damage.

 Actual cash value coverage compensates claims depending on the property’s value in its present condition.
 Actual cash value is computed by getting today’s replacement value, minus the depreciation to account for the property’s age and any wear-and-tear.

-Actual cash value may leave you in a difficult state because it may not guarantee that you can recoup all your money that you may need to finish rebuilding the property.
+Actual cash value may leave you in a difficult state because it may not guarantee that you can recoup all the money that you may need to finish rebuilding the property.